jcaillon/valet/tests.d/1102-self-build/results.approved.md

 CMD_ARGUMENTS_NAME_selfMock4=0 "firstArg" 1 "secondArg"
 CMD_ARGUMENTS_NAME_showCommandHelp=0 "commands?..."
 CMD_ARGUMENTS_NAME_this=0 "commands?..."
-CMD_COMMANDS_DESCRIPTION_this=0 "Show the help this program or of a specific command."
+CMD_COMMANDS_DESCRIPTION_this=0 "Show the help of this program or of a specific command."
 1 "Re-build the menu of valet from your commands."
 2 "Open the configuration file of Valet with your default editor."
 3 "Returns a string that can be evaluated to have Valet functions in bash."
 4 "A command that only for testing valet core functions."
 5 "A command that only for testing valet core functions."
 6 "A command that only for testing valet core functions."
 7 "A command that only for testing valet core functions."
 8 "Release a new version of valet."
 9 "The command run after the installation of Valet to setup the tool."
 10 "Test your valet custom commands."
 11 "Install or update valet using the latest release on GitHub."
 CMD_COMMANDS_NAME_this=0 "help" 1 "self build" 2 "self config" 3 "self export" 4 "self mock1" 5 "self mock2" 6 "self mock3" 7 "self mock4" 8 "self release" 9 "self setup" 10 "self test" 11 "self update"
 CMD_COMMAND_selfBuild='self build'
 CMD_COMMAND_selfConfig='self config'